johnheenan/minform/README.md

 While Nginx cannot launch CGI scripts, Nginx can interface to persistent processes using a pool of FastCGI processes.
 A FastCGI process can itself launch self terminating CGI scripts.

 `mod_perl` for Apache allows use of persistent Perl processes.
-However it should be kept in mind that each web request to Apache launches a new Apache process.
+However it should be kept in mind that each web request to Apache launches a new Apache thread.

 ### A note on back end server handling differences: